Table of Contents

 Error Estimation

-ErrorEstimate() recomputes from the combined Chebyshev coefficients (DCT of the combined tensor values).
-In practice this may give a tighter bound than the triangle inequality \(\epsilon_f + \epsilon_g\), because cancellation between the high-order coefficients of \(f\) and \(g\) can reduce the estimated tail:
+For dense approximations, ErrorEstimate() recomputes the tail diagnostic from the combined Chebyshev coefficients.
+In practice this may be smaller than the triangle-inequality estimate \(\epsilon_f + \epsilon_g\), because cancellation between high-order coefficients can reduce the estimated tail:

 var portfolio = 0.6 * call + 0.4 * put;